 Those days are long gone.

 Unions were merged into super unions and lost the all important personal connection with their membership base.
-Deals were done, industries sacrificed and working conditions eroded, while causes were promoted as the new battleground to fight conservative forces.
+Deals were done, industries sacrificed and working conditions eroded.
+New enlightened causes were promoted as the new battleground for the political left to fight conservative forces.

 They operate on the margins, seeking that vital last 5% of vote.
 When they do this they stray further and further away from their base.

 The working class took a long time to awake.
 They were busy struggling to make ends meet and keep their families together.
 Matters of policy and politics have little effect from day to day, but the cumulative weight of change eventually takes its toll.
 When it does, the ordinary person tends to wreak unholy vengeance.

 No amount of PC brainwashing, allegations of hate speech or air brushing economic figures can erase the feelings of abandonment, disillusionment and betrayal felt by working people scattered across the globe from Ohio to Manchester all the way through to the Western suburbs of Melbourne.

 They don’t care about transgender bathrooms, the use of pronouns or safe zones for people not to be triggered by alternate points of view.
 These causes mean nothing compared to being able to work for a fair day’s pay.
 Working class people care about putting food on the table and being able to look their neighbours in the eye and say, “yes I’m working.”
 They care about fairness and justice not in some abstract sense but in a visceral blood and guts way that represents their reality.
 The parties of the left no longer represent them.
 Is it any wonder that Brexit occurred?
 Or that Donald Trump beat an establishment politician that pretends to have the values of the left?’

 The political left have their heads in the sand